jlan84/cross-validation-assignment/individual.md

 This morning you will learn how to use cross validation to evaluate your model.
-The goal for this morning is not to try to build a perfect model, as you done yesterday.
+The goal for this morning is not to try to build a perfect model, as you tried to do yesterday.
 The goal is to evaluate the model given some metric you are interested in.

 **Note: Use ipython notebook to do prototype your code.**